 Following completion of a BA (Economics / Human Geography) and a Diploma of Education Rod worked in the public sector for 36 years in the Departments of Education and Health and Human Services and Tasmanian Health Organisation – North.

-This included a range of roles – teacher, consultant, administrator in the Department of Education and subsequently within Health and Human Services as the North West Region Staff Development Manager, District Manager – Aged Rural and Community Health, Senior Policy Consultant – Primary Health, Manager Planning Policy and Performance Unit – Primary Health and more recently Manager – Organisation Development and Planning for Tasmanian Health Organisation – North.
+This included a range of roles – teacher, consultant, administrator in the Department of Education and subsequently within Health and Human Services as the North West Region Staff Development Manager, District Manager – Aged Rural and Community Health, Senior Policy Consultant – Primary Health / State Community Recovery Coordinator, Manager Planning Policy and Performance Unit – Primary Health and more recently Manager – Organisation Development and Planning for Tasmanian Health Organisation – North.

 Rod has a great deal of experience in the areas of strategic and corporate planning; business continuity planning; consumer engagement, project management and policy development in the areas of health and human services.
 Over the past decade he has facilitated numerous national, state and organisational planning days, workshops, focus groups and emergency management exercises.